-What Is Heat Exhaustion?
-How to Prevent and Treat Heat Injuries
+How to Prevent and Treat Heat Injuries and Exhaustion

 Personal, internal factors contribute to heat illness almost as much as external heat.

-I am Red Cross First Aid Certified and have heard variations on the same heat illness presentation time and again, but I'm 'young and stupid,' so it took two personal encounters with dehydration and heat exhaustion to make the message sink in.
+I am Red Cross first aid certified, and I've heard variations on the same heat illness presentation time and again.
+However, I'm also young and stupid, so it took two personal encounters with dehydration and heat exhaustion to make the message sink in.
 I hope you don't have my dedication to hands-on learning and can benefit from my mistakes.
 If you pay attention to the following information, instead of viewing it as another mandatory workplace training, you may be able to literally save a life.

 A variety of external and internal factors affect your likelihood of developing a heat illness.
 Temperature, humidity, level of physical fitness, clothing color and material, medications, medical conditions, and even consuming caffeine or alcohol can influence your chances of developing a heat-related illness.